FelixKratz/SketchyBar/README.md

 ```bash
 sketchybar -m batch --add item <name> <position>
 ```
-where the *name* should not contain whitespaces, it can be used to further configure the item, which is covered later.
+where the *name* should not contain whitespace, it can be used to further configure the item, which is covered later.
 The *position* is the placement in the bar and can be either *left*, *right* or *center*.

 ### Adding a component